Taman Wahyu

 Taman Wahyu is a residential area in Kampung Batu, Kuala Lumpur, Malaysia.
 The main inhabitants are Chinese.
 A Chinese primary school is located about 1.5 kilometers from Taman Wahyu.
 There are also several coffee shops and a Chinese traditional herb store.

+The area contains four water retention ponds: Batu, Nanyang, Delima, and Wahyu.
+These have experienced flash flooding after heavy rains, raising concerns about pollution from trash.
+A high-rise condominium was proposed to be built on one of the retention ponds, drawing concern from residents about the risk of further flooding.